 A large number of students head to Washington, DC after college.
 In addition, former UMD students often head to Mclean, Va. after graduating, where the median salary comes to about $104K in this top-paying city.
 Home to the lowest median salary for UMD alumni is Rockville, Md., a popular place for former students despite its $50K average paycheck.
 Other common destinations include New York, N.Y. and Baltimore, Md.

 A Master of Business Administration (MBA), Finance will compensate UMD grads at a much higher rate than other degrees — these alums rake in $140K on average per year.
 Average annual salaries for those with a B.A. in Journalism are the lowest of the pack, earning approximately $50K.

 Former Terrapins with Java experience garner salaries that are 45 percent more than other grads' salaries.
 Project Management is a common skill among UMD alumni — a little less than one-fifth of grads mention using it at work.
 Competency in Microsoft Excel, Microsoft Office, and Engineering Design also warrants excellent remuneration.

 Benefits and Perks

-Only two-fifths of alumni for this school enjoy paid vacation days and about one-fourth of alumni get paid sick time.
-A large number of former students opt for a 401(k) to save for retirement.
-Health benefits extend to most grads, and a fair number of former students also receive dental coverage.
-University of Maryland alumni are rewarded with additional benefits, such as life insurance, a company-subsidized cell phone, tuition reimbursement, and a casual working environment.
+Just two-fifths of alumni enjoy paid vacation and merely one-fourth of alumni get paid sick time.
+Most grads participate in a 401(k) retirement savings plan.
+Health insurance benefits extend to a large number of alums, and a fair number of respondents sign up for dental plans.
+Other benefits that University of Maryland alumni receive are life insurance, a company-subsidized cell phone, a casual working environment, and tuition reimbursement.

-Median pay for University of Virginia grads is $71K, making their salaries most similar to those of UMD grads.
+University of Virginia grads bring in salaries of around $71K, making them the most similar to UMD alumni in terms of earnings.
 Other schools similar to UMD include the University of Delaware, Virginia Commonwealth University, and Rutgers University-New Brunswick.